Magnetism in Gemstones

 Hydrogrossular Garnets contain a hydrous (structural water) component, which lowers refractive index and density.
 Water content can be 5% or higher.
 Grossular is in solid solutions series with the Hydro-Garnet species Hibschite, which is a non-gem Garnet that has hydrous content.
 This simply means hydrogen and oxygen (OH) partially replace the silica component (SiO4) in the chemical formula of Grossular.

 The khaki-green graph points located at the bottom of the graph below show that Hydrogrossulars fall well below the Grossular end member.
-They fall toward the hydrous end member Hibschite, which is below the range of the graph (the refractive index of Hibschite starts at 1.67).
-However, we classify Hydrogrossular as a variety of Grossular, since most gems contain Grossular as the primary component.
+They are positioned toward the hydrous end member Hibschite, which is below the range of the graph (the refractive index of Hibschite starts at 1.67).
+However, we classify Hydrogrossular as a variety of Grossular, since Grossular is the primary component in most gems.

 "Strawberry" Pink Hydrogrossular